lru-avershave/CapstoneProject/README.md

     + These are going to be used to connect to the AWS database in order to view the data.
     + Understood that we do not change that data
 + Provided AWS server

+Developer Install Guide:
+===
++ Please install the Python packages with pip install -r requirements.txt
+    + Note: I would create a venv and install the packages in there
++ Once you install the packages, all you have to do is type flask run and you should be set!